HashNotAdam/blog/content/blog/007-cards-against-isolation-authentication.md

 ```bash
 RAILS_ENV=test bundle exec rspec
 ```
-Your Gemfile should look like this (there is a Rails specific gem for Rspec):
+Your Gemfile should look like this (there is a Rails specific gem for RSpec):
 ```ruby
 group :development, :test do
   # Call 'byebug' anywhere in the code to stop execution and get a debugger console